lidatong/genstream/README.md

 generator code that undergoes successive transformations.
 The `(x for x in xs)` pattern has a low signal-to-noise ratio, especially when it spans across many lines.
 Can the repetition be abstracted away?

-The `itertools` module is another pain point: the module is fantastic and useful, but I don't like the two argument nature of many of the provided functions.
-I'm always trying to remember which goes first, the parameterization or the iterable, as the ordering is inconsistent across functions (especially when the parameterization is optional).
+The `itertools` module is another pain point: the module is very useful, but I don't like the two argument nature of many of the provided functions.
+I'm always trying to remember which goes first, the parameterization or the iterable, as the ordering is inconsistent across functions (e.g. compare `take` with `map`)`.

-genstream provides a `Stream` structure that aims to address these two nits.
-It provides the familiar method chaining syntax (enabled by methods like `map`, `filter`, etc.) that you encounter in many other languages.
+**genstream** provides a `Stream` structure that aims to address these two nits.
+It provides the infix method chaining syntax (`.map`, `.filter`, etc.) found in many other programming languages.
 While I agree with the python community consensus that `map(f, xs)` is less readable than `(f(x) for x in xs)`, how about `xs.map(f)`?
-I prefer the infix method syntax when sequencing operations on a group of elements, as I find it more concise and readable.
+I prefer method syntax when sequencing many operations on an iterable.

 ## Example of reading lines from many large files without running out of memory